-STATUS Of the \$7 million allocated for deferred maintenance, \$6 million is for general City facilities.
-Projects estimated at \$2.9 million are in progress, including City Hall parking garage repairs, replacement of the HVAC system at Fire Station #34, roof replacement at the DFR Complex Maintenance Building C, glass replacement at City Hall, Lancaster-Kiest Branch Library roof and window repairs, Hensley Field Operations fire alarm system replacement, and repairs/renovations at the Forest Green Branch Library.
+STATUS Of the \$6 million allocated for general City facilities, projects estimated at \$3.9 million are in progress, including City Hall elevator and parking garage repairs, HVAC repairs at OCMC, replacement of the HVAC system at Fire Station #34, roof replacement at the DFR Complex Maintenance Building C, glass replacement at City Hall, Lancaster-Kiest Branch Library roof and window repairs, Hensley Field Operations fire alarm system replacement, and repairs/renovations at the Forest Green Branch Library.

 The remaining \$1 million allocated for deferred maintenance is for cultural facilities: \$0.8 million at City-owned facilities and \$0.2 million for other cultural facilities.
-Projects estimated at \$0.4 million are in progress, including exterior painting at the Latino Cultural Center, lighting at the South Dallas Cultural Center, and interior repairs and flooring at the Oak Cliff Cultural Center.
+Projects estimated at \$0.5 million are in progress, including J. Craft Annex floor replacement, exterior painting at the Latino Cultural Center, lighting at the South Dallas Cultural Center, and interior repairs and flooring at the Oak Cliff Cultural Center.